 There is another serious misunderstanding that must be mentioned.
 It is to suppose that it must necessarily always be God's will that sickness should be healed.
 What are we then to say of Paul's thorn in the flesh, which he asked God so earnestly to remove, and He would not?
-And that of Trophimus, whose sickness in Asia seriously dislocated the apostolic plans (2 Tim 4:20).
+And that of Trophimus, whose sickness in Asia seriously dislocated the apostolic plans (2 Timothy 4:20).
 Why was he not healed?
 Was faith lacking in Paul for this?
-And what of Timothy, with his weak stomach?
-(1 Tim 5:23).
-The fact is, God allows sickness to continue on occasion, despite all our prayers and cries, and to suggest that there is a lack of faith on someone's part is a perversion of the truth, and one that can cause, and has been known to cause, a great deal of hurt and distress to those who become the victims of this sincerely misguided fanaticism.
-We have heard of believers having their consecration to Christ doubted by such people because they have apparently been unable to claim divine healing for their physical ailments.
+And what of Timothy, with his weak stomach (1 Timothy 5:23)?
+The fact is, God allows sickness to continue on occasion, despite all our prayers and cries, and to suggest that there is a lack of faith on someone's part is a perversion of the truth, and one that can cause great anguish when there is no divine healing for their physical ailments.
 This is not only arrogant presumption, it is also nonsense, for the logical outcome of demanding that God should remove all sickness is that we must also demand that He remove all kinds of unpleasantness from our lives.
 In other words, we are asking Him to make our lives a bed of roses.
 But how, in that case, could any character develop in our lives?
 Where would the patience, experience, hope, of Romans 5:3, 4 come from if all 'tribulation' (which includes sickness) were removed from us?
 The fact is that many of God's choicest saints are what they are today because God did not heal them.
 Their sickness was not removed; it was converted.
 And that is the greater thing.
 Let us be clear on this: God can, and will, and does heal when it is His will so to do, and only then.

 There are those who take the phrase 'the prayer of faith' to be a special kind of prayer that is invariably answered, and there may be substance in this idea, although it is difficult, on reflection, to conceive of any real prayer that is not 'of faith'.
 It does, however, bear witness to the fact that where living faith is really at work God does work.
 We do not mean by this that if there is a certain degree of faith, prayer will be answered, as if it depended on a man screwing faith up to a certain point, but rather that there are times when God gives faith and assurance that a certain thing is going to happen.
-In other words it is when we are sure that we are in the Divine will and purpose in praying for healing that healing occurs, and this will only be sometimes, since it is not, as we have already indicated in the previous note, always God's purpose to heal sickness.
+In other words, it is when we are sure that we are in the divine will and purpose in praying for healing that healing occurs, and this will only be sometimes, since it is not, as we have already indicated in the previous Note, always God's purpose to heal sickness.
 This is of course a principle that applies to prayer generally.
-We waste so much time and energy praying for things God will never grant because it is not His will or for our good - to do so.
+We waste so much time and energy praying for things God will never grant because it is not His will - or for our good - to do so.
 Far better to wait upon Him in 'preparatory' prayer, to find out what He wants us to pray for or whether He wants us to pray for the particular matter we have set our hearts upon.
 The prayer of faith, in this sense, is integrally related to His will.
 The Apostle John refers to this in his first epistle: "This is the confidence that we have in Him that, if we ask anything according to His will, He heareth us" (1 John 5:14).